Classification of singular Q-homology planes. I. Structure and singularities: Preliminaries

 \subsection{Minimal models}

+Let us give a brief sketch of the notion of minimality for open surfaces for unfamiliar readers.
 By the Castelnuovo criterion a smooth projective surface $X$ is minimal if and only if there is no irreducible curve $L$ on $X$ for which $K_X\cdot L<0$ and $L^2<0$, which is equivalent to $L$ being a $(-1)$-curve.
-Similarly, we can say that a smooth pair $(X,D)$ is \emph{relatively minimal} if and only if there is no irreducible curve $L$ on $X$ for which $K_X\cdot L<0$ and $L^2<0$.
+Similarly, we can say that a smooth pair $(X,D)$ is \emph{relatively minimal} if and only if there is no irreducible curve $L$ on $X$ for which $(K_X+D)\cdot L<0$ and $L^2<0$.
 In case $L\nsubseteq D$ this implies that $L$ is a $(-1)$-curve intersecting $D$ in at most one point and transversally.
-However, if $L\subseteq D$ then the conditions are equivalent to $L^2<0$ and $\beta_D(L)=L\cdot (D-L)<2(1-p_a(L))$ and hence to $L$ being a smooth rational curve with negative self-intersection and branching number $\beta_D(L)<2$.
+However, if $L\subseteq D$ then the conditions are equivalent to $L^2<0$ and and hence to $L$ being a smooth rational curve with negative self-intersection and branching number $\beta_D(L)<2$.
 Contraction of such an $L$ immediately leads out of the category of smooth pairs, as in particular any tip of any admissible maximal twig of $D$ would have to be contracted.
 Thus one repeats the definition of a relatively minimal pair for pairs $(\ov X,\ov D)$ consisting of a normal projective surface and reduced Weil divisor (cf. \cite[2.4.3]{Miyan-OpenSurf}).
-Then the relatively minimal model of a given pair (which can be singular and not unique) is obtained by successive contractions of curves satisfying the above conditions.
+Then a relatively minimal model of a given pair (which can be singular and not unique) is obtained by successive contractions of curves satisfying the above conditions.
 To go back to the smooth category one can translate the conditions for $(\ov X,\ov D)$ to be relatively minimal in terms of the properties of its minimal resolution.
 This leads to the notion of an \emph{almost minimal pair}, which we recall now for the convenience of the reader (cf. \cite[2.3.11]{Miyan-OpenSurf}).